daniel-whymark/whymark_dot_net/README.md

 Minimal and fast landing page with links to various services or resources.

-- Original template is from https://html5up.net/aerial, instructions are in the `TemplateDocs.txt` file.
+- Original template is from [HTML UP](https://html5up.net/aerial), instructions are in the `TemplateDocs.txt` file.

-- Use https://fontawesome.com/v6/icons/ to look up icon names/references used in the buttons.
+- Use [this list](https://fontawesome.com/v6/icons/) to look up icon names/references from the font file used for the buttons.

 - Background image is from the [Chrome Dinosaur Game](https://en.wikipedia.org/wiki/Dinosaur_Game) created by the Chrome UX team.